ArrayIndexOutOfBound/Speed-Academy-Randomizer/assets/readme.txt

 If you want to add a new folder to the pk3 then update the PATH argument in BundleAssets.ps1 to include the new folder.

 //TODO: Look at creating a github action that auto-generates this file for releases

+Todo textures :
+- Crystal droped by shadowtrooper
+- 3D model and effect register for ATST weapons (can be used by the player)
+- 3D model for saberthrow